-A collection of paths is $vertex\ disjoint$ if all vertices in all paths in the collection are distinct.
-A $switching\ network$ for N packets is an acyclic digraph with N sources and N sinks (and possibly some internal vertices) so that for every possible pairing of sources and sinks there exists a vertex-disjoint collection of paths from each source to the corresponding sink.
+A collection of paths is vertex disjoint if all vertices in all paths in the collection are distinct.
+A switching network for N packets is a DAG with N sources and N sinks (and possibly some internal vertices) so that for every possible pairing of sources and sinks there exists a vertex-disjoint collection of paths from each source to the corresponding sink.

-Here is a diagram of a switching network, which we'll call B_2 , for 4 packets:
+Here is a diagram of a switching network, which we'll call $B_2$ , for 4 packets: